KFreon/KaelsKabbage/content/posts/2025-09-22-strategies-for-multiple-repos-with-coupling/index.md

     userinput:R -- L:identity
 ```

+Here I moved every service from their own repos into one big repo.
 But...[monorepo bad](https://medium.com/streamdal/mostly-terrible-the-monorepo-5db704f76bdb)?
-I needed to do something, and I couldn't see a way to fix what we had in a better way than any of the above.
-I concluded that a distributed monolith was worse than a monorepo monolith.
+The general hate is that monorepos are big and hard to use, but I disagree and decided that a distributed monolith was worse than a monorepo monolith.

 ![](img/VaderNo.png)

 **Pros:**
-- Simple, only one sln to build
+- Simple, only one sln to build (and can use solution filters to narrow it further)
 - Can't be out of date between projects
+- Single atomic deployment

 **Cons:**
-- Big
+- Big and slow to build and test everything
 - Lots of entrypoints
 - "Need" to deploy all projects to make simple change in one project